-To be included in the melee of year-end blog posts about New Year resolutions, advice about how to have a better 2017, and for the general good this is my annual blog post to encourage greater biblical literacy in 2017.
+To be included in the melee of year-end blog posts about New Year resolutions, advice about how to have a better year, and for the general good this is my annual blog post to encourage greater biblical literacy.

 There are three stages in learning a subject: grammar, dialectic, and rhetoric.
 The grammar stage is the stage of vocabulary and definition.
 Dialectic is the stage where you begin to ask questions and make connections with your grammar.
 Rhetoric is the stage of true creativity and persuasion.

 It’s easiest to see how this works in the subject of language.
 You have to learn the vocabulary and meaning of words in French before you can think about how to construct a paragraph to write or speak with another person in a meaningful way.

 Likewise, if we believe that we are a people of the book, those who believe the Bible and base our knowledge of God and the world on what is revealed in it, then we must know the grammar of it so we can be conversant in it.

 You expect the same thing of your auto mechanic, so why not expect it of yourself?
 The thing under the hood that you call a “thingymagiggy” is something you expect your mechanic to be able to label, diagnose, and replace.